motorcycle/motorcycle.ts/README.md

 gem install github_changelog_generator
 ```

-In your `.bash_profile`, `.zshrc` or equivalent shell configuration file add the
+In your `.bash_profile`, `.zshrc` or equivalent shell configuration file, add the
 following:

 ```sh
 export CHANGELOG_GITHUB_TOKEN=$GITHUB_PERSONAL_ACCESS_TOKEN_GENERATED_ABOVE
 ```

-and save.
-In a new terminal you will now be able to successfully run `yarn changelog`
+In a new terminal, you will now be able to successfully run `yarn changelog`
 to generate an up-to-date `CHANGELOG.md`.